Senior Hannah Sullivan is preparing for her career in education while student teaching during the pandemic.

 DBU celebrated its first in-door, in-person Commencements in 2020 with 401 bachelor's, master's, and doctoral graduates - with all necessary safety precautions in place!

-The College of Professional Studies now offers a $500/semester scholarship for those who serve our communities courageously in First-Responder career fields.
+DBU now offers a $500/semester scholarship to Professional Studies students who serve our communities courageously in First-Responder career fields.

 With a heart for the local church and training its future leaders, learn more about one of DBU's newest professors serving in the Graduate School of Ministry.